nirajlavani/sre-take-home-exercise-python/README.md

 ## Code Changes
 A good bit of changes were made to the original script.
+### Identifying Issues
+There were many issues at first glance.
+- Little to no exception handling
+- No logging
+- Missing functionality

+I first started with fixing the Entry Point of the script then working on each function call in order of execution.
+Once I got the script running, I wrote in some safeguards for any potential pitfalls (invalid JSON body, timeout exceptions, invalid yaml path, etc.).
+One of the final steps was to ensure readability (write comments, make sure the character count per line doesn't surpass 80, etc.) Below is a summary of the changes made.

 ### Major Changes
 - Error handling in `load_config()` to ensure the user-provided yaml file was found and parsed successfully.
 - In `monitor_endpoints()`, isolated the domain name from the port by appending `.split(":")[0]`.
 This could also be done "cleaner" with `urlparse(endpoint["url"]).hostname` but requires an additional import.